Block Component Reference Layer (block_name)

 Copy link to this section

-Block Internal Structure
+Block Structure Example

 Copy link to this section